nkuhn-vmw/tanzu-genai-showcase/py-django-crewai/docs/DEVELOPMENT.md

 ## Project Structure

-The application follows a standard Django project structure with some additional organization for CrewAI integration:
+The application follows a dual-structure with Django backend and React frontend:

 ```
 py-django-crewai/